 Don't keep driving if the oil pressure is low.
 If you do, your engine can become so hot that it catches fire.
 You or others could be burned.
 Check your oil as soon as possible and have your vehicle serviced.

 Damage to your engine from neglected oil problems can be costly and is not covered by your warranty.

-Check Oil Light (If Equipped)
+Check Oil Light

+CHECK

-CHECK OIL If your vehicle is equipped with a 3100 engine, then you will have a CHECK OIL light in your instrument panel cluster.
+You will have a CHECK OIL light in your instrument panel cluster.